Exploring the Extractive Method of Text Summarization

 Next, the function selects the top n sentences with the highest scores using the nlargest function from the heapq library and joins them into a string using the join method.

-Okay, before moving further, let’s quickly understand the cosine similarity.
-You can jump to the next part if you are already familiar with this.
+Okay, before proceeding, let’s quickly understand the cosine similarity.
+If you already know this, you can skip to the next part.

 We have two sentences.